 Rev. Joseph Pilola, 2007-2013.
 Fr.
 Pilola added the Vocations Office to the facility which brought additional staff such as the Vocations Administrative Director who moved to the new Diocesan Pastoral Center in May 2010.

-Father-André Melançon, 2013-present.
+Father-André Melançon, 2013-2017.
 Father-André Melançon was appointed to St. Thomas in his first pastoral post in June 2013.
 A former “Colonel Catholic,” Melançon attended Nicholls State University during the spring and fall of 2003 and recognizes that year as one of the best years in his life.
 St. Thomas Aquinas was his home for that year and the friends that he made are still some of my best friends today.
 His time as a student at St. Thomas gave him the direction he needed to pursue his vocation to the priesthood.

 Spotlight in History